 Activity/Enrollment/Service Begin and Projected End Date entries are not meant to be a place holder to prevent the participant from exiting the system due to non-activity.
 Activity/Enrollment/Services must be entered and closed as the service is provided for DOL reporting methods to work correctly.
-Extending dates are only used should the service activity need to be extended such as if the participant failed to meet the training requirements and needs extra time with the Training Provider.
+Extending dates are only used should the service activity need to be extended such as if the participant failed to meet the training requirements and needed extra time with the Training Provider.
 MIS case notes must substantiate the service type and length.
 Established service durations are preset in the MIS.
-Contact your LWDB should you require further detail or have a special circumstance.
-Service types must align with the chart provided in Attachment A of this document.
+Contact your LWDB should you require further details or have special circumstances.
 Should the participant/case manager fail to participate/provide services for 90 days, the record will soft exit.
 During the 90-day soft exit period, the individual will exit back to the last service provided from the program unless re-engagement happens within this period.